SB-257

 Key Takeaways

-• Establishes pregnancy as a qualifying event to enroll in or change health insurance plans starting January 2026.
+• Establishes pregnancy as a qualifying event for enrolling in or changing health insurance plans in California.

 • Prohibits health plans from denying coverage or seeking reimbursement based on gestational carrier status.